chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 <img src="overlaps.svg" width="50%">

-This shows two routes with expansion areas that overlap.
+This next example shows two routes with expansion areas that overlap.
 This means to solve the two routes there were some locations on the board that they both had to read, but neither route wrote a location read by the other.
 Think about if we had used the approach where we locked before reading any location - these routes would not have been able to be solved concurrently, but because we use an STM that considers both the read and write sets of both routes, they could be solved concurrently!

 <img src="massive-conflict.svg" width="50%">

-This shows two routes that clearly conflict.
+Next we can see two routes that clearly conflict.
 They both write locations that were read by the other, and the routes are also on top of each other.
 This will cause one route to abort, but the other can be committed, so we can still make progress.

 <img src="large-expansion.svg" width="50%">

-This shows a very important point.
+This board shows a very important point.
 Note how large the lower expansion area is for the short route.
 This route is being solved later in the process, so the area it's operating in is very congested, and the expansion has to move further out to keep looking for the lowest cost solution.
 Note that we could not have worked out how large this area was going to grow until we started to do the time-consuming work of the actual expansion.
 We cannot work out the read set before we start, which is what we were doing in our bank account example when we collected up all the locks and sorted them.

 Through those examples we can see how the problems we had are being solved and how additional concurrency is being created.